Mission (Who we are)

 The 2005 Agreement remained in force until 31 December 2016.

 The 2015 Agreement was negotiated at an international conference held in Geneva in October 2015 under the auspices of the United Nations Conference on Trade and Development (UNCTAD).
 The 2015 Agreement has come a long way from earlier Agreements and incorporates new, innovative features to help the IOC adapt to the changing demands of the olive sector and society.

 The 2015 Agreement is shorter but more precise than its predecessor.
 Its objectives highlight the importance of enhancing the role of the International Olive Council as a world documentation and information centre on olive trees and their products and as a meeting point for all sectoral operators; they also highlight the importance of standardisation and research, information sharing and the olive economy.
 The objectives, however, still include the Organisation’s longstanding objectives of fostering technical cooperation and promoting olive products.
 This Agreement also seeks to integrate consumer countries in the Organisation.
 To this end, it introduces a new method for the calculation of quotas that takes imports into consideration.

 Since its inception, the International Olive Council has signed three Headquarters Agreements with the Kingdom of Spain, the host country of the Organisation, governing the rights, immunities and privileges of the IOC headquarters, staff and representatives.
-The current one was signed on 20 November 2007, after the entry into force of the 2005 Agreement.
+The current one was signed on 28 November 2019.